Ghosh-Anisha/Machine-Learning-with-Spark-Streaming_067_071_167_544/README.md

 4. KMC - K-Means Clustering
 5. MLP - Multilayer Perceptron

-The folderS are as follows:
+The folders are as follows:
 1. models: all the model files mentioned above are present here
 2. test: there are 2 test files, one for KMC and the other for all the models